Delivery Format - Online

 Graduates of the Early Childhood Education Program hold titles such as:

 Graduates also work for organizations such as the State Department of Education, the State Department of Human Resources and the State Department of Children's Affairs.
+If this is the career for you, you will know the care and education you provide our children will benefit your community for years to come.

 If you are currently working or planning to work in a Head Start agency, you may consider the Child Development Practitioner concentration, which is available to those interested in the Early Childhood field, but is limited to those who work at a Head Start agency.